-As part of AAC&U's ongoing Liberal Education and America’s Promise (LEAP) initiative, AAC&U recently released The LEAP Challenge—calling on colleges and universities to engage students in Signature Work that will prepare them to integrate and apply their learning to a significant project with meaning to the student and to society.
+As part of AAC&U's ongoing Liberal Education and America’s Promise (LEAP) initiative, AAC&U released The LEAP Challenge—calling on colleges and universities to engage students in Signature Work that will prepare them to integrate and apply their learning to a significant project with meaning to the student and to society.

 AAC&U's Scientific Thinking and Integrative Reasoning Skills (STIRS) initiative was launched to develop tools to improve the capacity of undergraduate students to use evidence to solve problems and make decisions.